li-lindong/PLPS/README.md

 * **Social Relation**: Friend, Family, Couple, Professional, Commercial, No Relation

 ## Privacy Protection
 The original data are from real public spaces, hence the dataset contains some clear faces inevitably.
 Before releasing this dataset, we blur the faces to protect their privacy.
-In addition, we also present some experimental results to discuss the influence of blurring.
+In addition, we also present some experiments as the final comparative results.

 <table>
   <caption>Table.1 Experimental results of multi-group activity recognition.</caption>